Enchanter skipper convicted of 2009 Maritime NZ charge

 The skipper of a fishing charter boat - which flipped in stormy weather and tragically left five men dead - has faced a previous Maritime New Zealand charge and subsequent conviction.

-Lance Goodhew was airlifted to safety along with four others after the Far North charter boat trip turned disastorous on Sunday evening.
+Lance Goodhew was airlifted to safety along with four others after the Far North charter boat trip turned disastrous on Sunday evening.

 Ten people were on board.
 A rogue wave is understood to have hit the boat near Murimotu Island, breaking the bridge.